Our research in evolutionary genomics focuses on three major areas:

 The discovery of a non-uniform distribution of hybridization across the genome has transformed the way we think about the process of speciation and our understanding of how species are maintained despite hybridization.
 In my research, I have been involved in projects documenting the strength of introgression (gene flow) between hybridizing taxa.
 For my master's research, I published one of the first studies documenting sequence-based evidence at nuclear DNA of hybridization between the rhesus and cynomolgus macaque (see article).

-More recently, as part of my postdoc, I have been involved in research comparing the relative contributions of neandertal DNA to different human populations, with the surprising conclusion that East Asians have higher levels of neandertal admixture compared to Europeans (see recent article).
-I am also working on multiple projects in collaboration with Dr. Nadav Ahituv at UCSF to characterize nucleotide changes along the human/neandertal lineage resulting in corresponding changes in enhancer function during neural development (see recent article).
+More recently, as part of my postdoc, I have been involved in research comparing the relative contributions of neandertal DNA to different human populations, with the surprising conclusion that East Asians have higher levels of neandertal admixture compared to Europeans (see article).
+I am also working on multiple projects in collaboration with Dr. Nadav Ahituv at UCSF to characterize nucleotide changes along the human/neandertal lineage resulting in corresponding changes in enhancer function during neural development (see article).